circleofcircles/circleofcircles/trips/Acid1.md

 ## Scales:

 Different entities live in different time scales.
 Starting from milliseconds, to billion of years.
 The I is also divisible into small chunks of time.
 The I lives on scales between milliseconds, to 100 years.
 The I is part of the whole universe, and we see some "cut" of it at some random point.
 This cut can be viewed as a frame from movie which lasts billions of years.
-One can see eartch as the place for that movie.
+One can see earth as the place of that movie.

 ## Synchronization: